E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 20. 65296           57647
 ```

+NOTE: if you missed a step and want to restart from step 1, just move a Pokemon in the last slot of box 14 and move it back in its original location (in order to erase the data there).

 Once you've done that, we recommend reloading your save.
 Now, you can determine which ones of the 10 codes you should reexecute in order to fix your hex-writer.
 For every iteration that was not matching the table above, you should reexecute the code `(N-1)/2 + 1`.
 For instance, if the iterations `5` and `6` were not matching, you have to reexecute the code 3 (because `(5-1)/2 + 1 = 3` and `(6-1)/2 + 1 = 3`).

 When this is done, you can put your hex-writer in the slot 29 of BOX 14 and try it again.